 If people feel like they have control over their data, it will empower them to make better decisions about themselves and the world around them.
 People will finally be able to use their data in a meaningful way.

 They will be able to donate data to support causes that are important to them, take action on political, social, and environmental issues that they care about, and pursue careers and lives that align with their personal interests.

 Our ultimate goal is to make personal data fully user-centric, allowing the user to bring their data with them and use it wherever they are in the physical and digital world, always staying in control.

 Join us and help us build the first personal data platform.
 Our dream is to put people in control of their personal data - if you’re interested in helping out, here are some ways you can get involved:

 We’re worried about the world and how the balance of power has shifted away from the individual to the algorithm.
 We’re proud to be involved in a project that we think can help shift things back towards a more equitable state.

 We also have a semi-regular newsletter.
-If you’d like to be on it, please get in touch, we love to hear from you (or sign up on the homepage).
+If you’d like to be on it, sign up on the homepage).